Today’s basement update features a quick and thrifty idea: I’m sharing an easy solution for how to hide an ugly washer and dryer – just hang curtains!

-Once the bar was installed, my Mom was roped in to do some sewing.
+Once the bar was installed, my Mom was roped in to help me do some sewing.
 Anyone recognize the fabric???

 It’s our old duvet cover!
-I loved the pattern but never really liked it with the DIY'd headboard.
+I loved the pattern but never really liked it with the DIY metal headboard.
 When we replaced the bedding with crisp white linens, I didn’t want to just get rid of the old stuff, so I hoarded it in the linen closet.
-When my basement inspiration featured DIY stamped fabric with a faded black pattern, I knew I had just the fabric to achieve the look.
-Mom cut open the duvet cover and simply hemmed the edges.
+When my basement inspiration featured DIY stamped fabric, with a faded black pattern, I knew I had just the fabric to achieve the look and reusing what I had saved me money.
+We cut open the duvet cover and simply hemmed the edges.
 One problem: they were a bit floody.

-Now the ugliness is hidden but easily accessed.
+Now the ugly laundry room is hidden but easily accessed.
 Peekaboo!

 P.S.
 I’ve had a few people, over the years, ask me where we got the black and white tree bedding.
-It was purchased from HomeSense and I long threw away the packaging, but I happened to find a very similar bedding set on Amazon for anyone trying to track it down.
+It was purchased from HomeSense and I don’t remember the brand, but I happened to find a very similar bedding set on Amazon (here’s another sort of similar one and here’s one with a larger tree design) for anyone trying to track it down.